soundcloud/soundcloud-ruby/README.md

 These are accessor to the stored options.

 #### Error Handling
-In case of an unsuccessful request a Soundcloud::ResponseError will be raise.
+In case a request was not successful a Soundcloud::ResponseError will be raise.
 The original HTTParty response is available through Soundcloud::ResponseError#response.